Vish-shubh/purchase_planning_forcasting/README.md

 # Building a purchase planning process on the basis of forecasting visitor visiting the restaurant

-Aim:
-to predict the how many visitors, visit each restaurant Forecasting helps in effective planning for purchase of ingredients and scheduling of staffs
+#Aim:to predict the how many visitors, visit each restaurant Forecasting helps in effective planning for purchase of ingredients and scheduling of staffs

 Objective:
-focus on guest satisfaction, profitability, management on Staff scheduling, inventory management, menu analysis How data collected:
+focus on guest satisfaction, profitability, management on Staff scheduling, inventory management, menu analysis

+How data collected:
 We can collect the data from Yelp and Square API so data is generally in JSON format we are download the JSON file.
 Read the JSON file and perform the further operation around 10 GB data available so there is no need to find the restaurant visitor data.
 How much data (row/Column):
 600K rows and * 35 column

 Numeric feature was around 24 and categorical feature are around 11 Total size of Data in MB and GB
 1.2GB – 3.5GB

 Preprocessing steps are performed:
 - check properties: shape, info, isna.
 - data type format change: Time series data was object form so we change and convert date time format